kulsoomzahra/kulsoomzahra.github.io/_posts/2021-7-11-outreachy.md

 Halfway through the internship and feels like I just started a week or two ago.
 Time flies, perhaps the time you're busy, learning and figuring out things, flies faster.
 I aspire to live by this goal of constantly reflecting upon thyself, improving, analyzing what else can be done, what am I lacking etc etc.

 In the past one and a half month or so, I, along the Commuity team was able to solve **210+** tickets on the Tor Project's RT.
 At first, RT seemed a complex thing to handle, but, slowly things became more familiar and I was enjoying resolving tickets.
 My mentor helped me throughout the way.
 We used to discuss RT issues and challenges, and he'd also advice me how I could improve and do better.

-I've learned quite a great deal about the _**Tor network, its configuration and cryptography, bridges, onion services,**_ along with how to **bypass** censorship in countries that restrict basic freedom of internet users.
+I've learned quite a great deal about the _**Tor network**, its configuration and cryptography, **bridges**, **onion services**_, along with how to **bypass** censorship in countries that restrict basic freedom of internet users.

 <h2><b>Tor Browser Release</b></h2>